terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

 The enterprise platform controls almost everything.
-For now this section focuses solely on the Palantir platform.
+For now this section focuses solely on the Palantir (PAL) platform.

 <br>